Key Findings

 Actual Experiences

-Here we show data on the actual experiences of respondents with regard to their economic situation, food security, and racial equity.
-For all measures, we first display the scores from the random digit dial (RDD) survey conducted from March through June of 2023.
+Here we show data on the actual experiences of respondents regarding their food security.
+For all measures, we first display the scores from the random digit dial (RDD) survey conducted from March to early April of 2024.
 Further data can be viewed broken down by core city and non-core areas, race, and age.
 Clicking deeper you can view five years of trends for most measures as well as the survey questions with specific responses.

 FOOD SECURITY